ubccpsc/507/README.md

 The project is the primary artifact of the course; the outcome of all projects will be a research paper.
 In the last week of the class we will formally review all the papers from the course projects (using standard program committee review forms) and have a PC meeting describing the strengths and weaknesses of each paper.
 The reviews you produce will comprise 15% of your final mark.

 The course will conclude with a formal Program Committee (PC) meeting.
 All projects will be submitted via a EasyChair (a conference management system).
 Each paper will receive at least 6 reviews from class members (I will review every paper).
 The peer-reviews you author will comprise 15% of your final mark.
 Michael Ernst has compiled a series of informative links for creating [effective reviews](http://www.cs.washington.edu/homes/mernst/advice/review-technical-paper.html).
-A [differentiated review](slides/differentiatedReview.pdf) is provided for your consideration to help provide an example of good reviews for technical work. *Remember, the final paper reviews must all be submitted to EasyChair by the deadline above.* [EasyChair Submission Link](https://easychair.org/conferences/?conf=cpsc5072022)
+A [differentiated review](slides/differentiatedReview.pdf) is provided for your consideration to help provide an example of good reviews for technical work. **The final paper reviews for all assigned papers must all be submitted to EasyChair by the deadline above.** [EasyChair Link](https://easychair.org/conferences/?conf=cpsc5072024)

 ## Project